Dr Philip Gatter

 The Metro Centre, Greenwich (LGBT, with Short and Long-term clients).

-At Islington Mind Outcome I work mainly with asylum seekers who have been persecuted in their home countries because of their sexuality.
+At Islington Mind Outcome I worked mainly with asylum seekers who had been persecuted in their home countries because of their sexuality.

 how I work